 Local District Policies

-Staff members will follow the policies and procedures of the local district that they are assigned to unless specified otherwise.
+Staff members will follow the policies and procedures, including COVID 19 Plans, of the local district that they are assigned to unless specified otherwise.
 Staff are responsible for reviewing the local policies for the districts they are assigned to on an annual basis as well as all BRIC policies and procedures.